KeithETruesdell/widget-counter/README.md

-WidgetCounter
+# WidgetCounter
 ===========

-A counter for the joke created by AlynxZhou.
+A widget counter intended as a joke originally created by AlynxZhou.

 ## The Joke